|MEETING PLACE:||The Lexington, 285 North Cache Street, Jackson, WY 83001|

 The pre-trip meeting begins at 7:30 pm at the Lexington of Jackson Hole.
 This is an opportunity to greet your fellow travelers and guides, and ask any last-minute questions.
 Your guides will give you a thorough trip orientation, and pass out your waterproof bag so you can re-pack your belongings that evening.

 After an early departure from Jackson, we begin the first day of our adventure in Yellowstone National Park with a visit to Old Faithful, the world’s most renowned geyser.
 We’ll view its regularly occurring eruption and then meander along the extensive boardwalks that highlight the otherworldly geothermal features in the area, often sharing the experience with a stray bison from a nearby herd.
-Following a delicious lunch, we’ll check into our accommodations for the evening at one of Yellowstone’s traditional lodges, or in beautiful West Yellowstone.
+Following a delicious lunch, we’ll check into our accommodations for the evening in beautiful West Yellowstone.
 We may plan for an afternoon jaunt into the Lower Geyser Basin, viewing more fascinating geothermal activity before returning to the lodge for a delicious welcome dinner.

 After enjoying breakfast, we’ll make our way to Jackson Lake.
 We’ll launch our kayaks from the Signal Mountain Boat Ramp and head out across the lake toward our camp on Grassy Island, located in Moran Bay.
 We’ll stop for a picnic lunch en-route, excited to arrive at our secluded island camp, which will be our home for the next two nights.
 We will keep our eyes open for moose, elk, fox, beaver, black bear, mule deer and coyote that are found in the area.